akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 ## Hot Standby

-If all writes occur to one replica the other replicas are not started there might be many replicated events to catch up with when they are later started.
+If all writes occur to one replica and the other replicas are not started there might be many replicated events to catch up with when they are later started.
 Therefore it can be good to activate all replicas when there is some activity.

 This can be achieved automatically when `ReplicatedSharding` is used and direct replication of events is enabled as described in @ref[Direct Replication of Events](#direct-replication-of-events).
 When each written event is forwarded to the other replicas it will trigger them to start if they are not already started.

+## Examples

+More examples can be found in @ref[Replicated Event Sourcing Examples](./replicated-eventsourcing-examples.md)

 ## Journal Support